 The Gap is a famous chasm between two rock formations, allowing visitors to see the natural beauty of Albany and feel the force of the thundering ocean waves below as they crash into the cliffs.
 The path leading to the Gap protects the local flora and fauna such as cut-leaf banksia, andersonia, and welcome swallows.

 The location also features Natural Bridge, which (as its name suggests) was carved out due to centuries of erosion.
-The bridge offers views of one of Australia’s most stunningly exposed coastlines with craggy cliffs spanning off into the distance.
+The bridge offers views of one of Australia’s most stunning exposed coastlines with craggy cliffs spanning off into the distance.

 If you’re visiting during the months of May to September, look out for humpback, blue, sperm, and gray beaked whales migrating along the coast far below.